Fort Ross Vineyard & Winery

-When Lester and Linda Schwartz first began Fort Ross Vineyard & Winery in 1988, they wisely planted a test block of fourteen different varietals.
+When Lester and Linda Schwartz first began Fort Ross Vineyard and Winery in 1988, they wisely planted a test block of fourteen different varietals.
 The results showed that the incomparable Pinot Noir would yield the best fruit from the land located on a coastal ridge directly on the Pacific Ocean.
-Fort Ross Vineyard currently consists of 52 acres of planted vines of which 40 acres are rooted in Pinot Noir.
+Fort Ross Vineyard currently consists of 52 acres of planted vines, of which 40 acres are rooted in Pinot Noir.

 “Our vines are extremely low in yield,” pointed out Lester Schwartz.
 “We get less than two tons an acre and we drop fruit two or three times a year.”

 Uniquely, Fort Ross Vineyard and Winery does not release its wines strictly by vintage.
 “We only release a wine when it is ready for release,” informed Schwartz.
 “This drives some of our employees crazy, but it’s paramount for our wines and best for our consumers.”

 First releases occurred in 2001, a minuscule 64 cases.
 Since then, the winery has grown to its present level of between 3,500 and 4,000 cases annually.